floverity/floverity.github.io/_pages/about.md

 My research interests centre on (homotopy) type theory and categorical logic.

-Presently, I am thinking about categorical semantics for a particular kind of modal type theory.
+Presently, I am thinking about categorical semantics for a particular kind of modal type theory (see [Talks](https://floverity.github.io/talks/)).

 Previously, I worked on applications of type theory, specifically to the problems of
 * formal semantics for natural language, and
-* trust in the outcome of electronic vote counting for elections.
+* trust in the outcome of electronic vote counting in elections (see [Publications](https://floverity.github.io/publications/)).